albertymq/capstone-travel-journal-app/README.md

 1. Add end date and display length of trip.
 2. Allow the user to remove the trip.
 3. Weather forecast is Dynamicly displayed based on how many days left before departure

+***Jest Test Special Requirements***
+I have a code block used for loading images and adding eventlisteners in index.js which will cause test import failure

+so please black out that code block when reviewing my jest test results